Vimthusiast/tempest/README.md

 ## TQL: Typed Query Language

 TQL is Tempest's query language.
-The core idea is that types are first-class citizens - defined independently, reusable across the schema, and capable of carrying their own validation and ordering logic.
+The core idea is that types are first-class citizens: defined independently, reusable across the schema, and capable of carrying their own validation and ordering logic.

 ### Types and Tables are separate things

 A `type` defines the shape of data.
 A `table` attaches storage to a type.
-This means types can be embedded, reused, and referenced independently of any particular table.
+This means types can be embedded, reused, and referenced independently of any particular table, making it easy to, e.g. create functions that return table entries directly.

 ```tql
 // Types are PascalCase, defined independently of storage